 Affiliate Member Groups

 The Northcoast Environmental Center also has Affiliate Member Groups.
 These are groups who share our goals and mission, but are not necessarily able to provide someone who can participate on our Board of Directors.
-For more information on becoming an Associate Member, contact our Executive Director at email@example.com.
+For more information on becoming an Affiliate Member, contact our Executive Director at email@example.com.

 Our current Affiliate Member Groups are